comp129/comp55/docs/labs/4-ACM.md

     public static final int PROGRAM_WIDTH = 800; // This sets the Width size of the program window

     // The initialization method 'init' is now being called by the GraphicProgram superclass
-   // A superclass(also known as a parent class)inherits properties and behaviors from another class called a subclass(also known as a child class)
+   // A superclass(also known as a parent class)inherits properties and behavior from a subclass
     public void init() {
         setSize(PROGRAM_WIDTH, PROGRAM_HEIGHT); // This sets the size of the program window to predefined constants requestFocus(); // This ensures the program window receives input focus